 - Updating staff/personnel list takes time

-Runn is a resource, demand, and capacity planning tool with integrated time tracking and powerful forecasting capabilities.
-The tool’s Planner interface provides you with a bird’s-eye view of all the projects and people in your organization, allowing you to quickly spot overbookings and manage resourcing and scheduling conflicts.
+Runn is a real-time resource, demand, and capacity planning tool with integrated time tracking and powerful forecasting capabilities.
+Get a bird’s-eye view of all projects and people to instantly spot overbookings and identify resourcing patterns.
+Collaborate with co-workers to stay up-to-date and on the same page with remote teams.

-Runn is free to try for 14 days, no credit card required.
-Runn has three pricing plans: Free for Startup users (5 or fewer people), $10 per person for Pro users, and custom pricing for Enterprise users.
+Try Runn free for 14 days, no credit card required.
+Runn has three pricing plans: Free for Startup (5 or fewer people), $10 per person for Pro, and custom pricing for Enterprise.
+There is also a 20% discount on annual plans.

 - Drag-and-drop resource scheduling